hex705/arduinoOSC/README.md

 *arduinoOSC* is a fork of [OSCuino](https://github.com/CNMAT/OSC), an Open Sound Control library for Arduino and Teensy boards developed at CNMAT at the University of California, Berkeley.

+It was developed primarily by Yotam Mann at CNMAT where OSC was invented.
+It benefits from contributions from Adrian Freed, John MacCallum, Matt Wright and Andy Schmeder

 ## Why arduinoOSC?

 This forks provides a simplified API, focused only on the Arduino platform.
 It also includes a complimentary Processing library to communicate with the Arduino using OSC over the Serial port.
 The library is built on the excellent OscP5 by Andreas Schlegel.
 Both are intended to be consistent with OscP5’s usage patterns and object names.